The Historic Small Town That Every West Virginian Should Visit At Least Once

 We’re aware that these uncertain times are limiting many aspects of life as we all practice social and physical distancing.
 While we’re continuing to feature destinations that make our state wonderful, we don’t expect or encourage you to go check them out immediately.
 We believe that supporting local attractions is important now more than ever and we hope our articles inspire your future adventures!
 And on that note, please nominate your favorite local business that could use some love right now: https://www.onlyinyourstate.com/nominate/

 Once you have walked its streets, you will learn that Harpers Ferry is not just a town, it is a moment in time.
 Like a window into the past, this little town has many stories to tell.
 The bricks and mortar are like words, the buildings paragraphs, and the town a story.
 And it never tires of spinning its yarns.

 Have you been to Harpers Ferry?
 Feel free to comment below and tell us all about your visit.

-this ghost tour to experience the haunted side of Harpers Ferry.
+To learn more about West Virginia, check out this ghost tour to experience the haunted side of Harpers Ferry.